underwhelmingToaster/obs_cn1/NAT.md

-Used to address Devices in [[IPv4#Private Address Spaces|Private IP Ranges]].
+Network Address Translation is used to address Devices in [[IPv4#Private Address Spaces|Private IP Ranges]].
 It involves the process of swapping one IP address with another.

 ## Types of NAT
 ### Static NAT